philc/book-notes/learning go - bodner.md

     * The comma ok idiom is used in Go when we want to differentiate between reading a value and getting back the zero value.
     * There is no built-in Set type.
 Use a map of <type> => bool.
+    * Using them in function signatures is discouraged, because they're mutable (even when passed by value) and less structured than a struct.
+Use a struct instead.
   * Structs

         type person struct {